 The CCGI Extract collects information from various tables to populate the extract files.
 Data in these tables need to be kept up-to-date to ensure correct data is uploaded into CCGI.

 All schools that will be sending 6th - 12th grade student demographic information to CCGI will need to have a College Entrance Examination Board (CEEB or ATP) code in the College Board School Code field on the School Options page.

 In addition, any schools that appear in the School Options (LOC) list that also have transcript records associated with them will need to have the College Board School Code (LOC.CBC) populated.
 If this field is not populated, then the CCGI CourseGrade template (transcript records) will use '111111' as the CEEB/ATP code for those transcript records.

 If the school is a high school, then enter the correct College Entrance Examination Board number.
-If the school is a middle school, then '111111' can be entered in this field.
+If the school is a middle or elementary school, then '111111' can be entered in this field.

 Summer schools or other schools within Aeries that are sharing the same CDS code as another high school in the district (and do not have their own CEEB/ATP code) may be able to use the CEEB/ATP code of the high school.
 Please check with your registrars/administrators to see if this is appropriate to do in your situation.